-Raise the machine slightly on the tractors hydraulics - adjust top link to bring the machine into the perpendicular position.
+Raise the machine on the tractors hydraulics and adjust top link so that the machine is parallel to the ground.

-Fit check chains and/or stabilisers to tractor lower links to centralise and secure the machine in position.
+Fit and adjust check chains and/or stabiliser bars to lock the machine into a central position on the tractor.